jm1021/churchofjesuschrist/_posts/2024-03-17-isaiah-bookends.md

 ## A Marvelous Work and Wonder
 ***The founding prophet, the leader of our generation, read and translated many miracles before the actual events occurred in his life**.
-These events were revealed to us as a result of Nephi and his ability to understand, see, and prophesy on the works of Isaiah.
+These events were revealed to us as a result of Nephi and his ability to understand, see, and prophesy the words of Isaiah.
 Joseph Smith translated those Nephi transcriptions for us today.

 ***Many generations from Isaiah, and Nephi, to Joseph Smith, are folded together in declaring the marvelous works of the Holy One of Israel***.

 In the Lord's plan how He revealed a book from the dust of the earth, the Book of Mormon.
 Also, noted many key and important things were sealed up, to be released in his own due time.

 ***Reaffirming the principle of line-upon-line and precept-upon-precept***.
-This unites us on the need for ongoing revelation, continued direction by Prophets, and ***conintuing to look toward God for further light and knowledge in the little things in our lives***.
+This unites us on the need for ongoing revelation, continued direction by Prophets, and continuing** to look** toward God for further light and knowledge in the little things in our lives***.

 ### Prophesy from Isaiah 29
 10 ***For the Lord hath poured out upon you the spirit of deep sleep, and hath closed your eyes***: the prophets and your rulers, the seers hath he covered.